peanutbutter-the-jellyfish/wiki.civmc.net/pages/new-player-guide.md

 To reinforce your build, you can use any of the following commands:

-**/ctr [optional group]**: Holding a reinforcement material, type this command then start left clicking blocks around you to reinforce.
-The first parameter is the Namelayer group which you want to reinforce to, you can leave it blank if you just want to reinforce your personal group.
+**/ctr [group is optional]**: Holding a reinforcement material, type this command then start left clicking blocks around you to reinforce.
+The first parameter is the NameLayer group which you want to reinforce to, you can leave it blank if you just want to reinforce your personal group.

-**/ctf [optional group]**: Holding a reinforcement material, type this command.
+**/ctf [group is optional]**: Holding a reinforcement material, type this command.
 You can now start placing blocks to automatically reinforce them.

 **/cti**: Running **/cti** allows you to see information about different block reinforcements by left clicking on them.